Yanliao Biota

 The Yanliao Biota is the name given to an assembly of fossils preserved in northeastern China from the Middle to Late Jurassic.
-It includes fossils from the Tiaojishan Formation, Lanqi Formation, Jiulongshan Formation and Haifanggou Formation.
-This spans approximately 199 to 146 million years ago.
+It includes fossils from the Tiaojishan Formation and Haifanggou Formation.
+This spans approximately 165 to 150 million years ago.

 Like the Jehol Biota, these deposits are composed of alternating layers of volcanic tuff and sediment, and are considered Lagerstätte.
 These are some of the best preserved Jurassic fossils in the world, and include many important dinosaur, mammal, salamander, insect and lizard specimens, as well as plants.

 History

 The first fossils of the Yanliao Biota were found around 1998 near the village of Daohugou in Inner Mongolia.
 The following year, the first two important specimens were discovered, and published in 2000.
 Since that time many more have been found from the same area, and in neighbouring provinces.

 The Yanliao Biota is made up of fossils from more than one locality, and the geology has been difficult to interpret (see below).
 It includes what was previously referred to as the Daohugou Biota, and some of it was thought to belong to the Jehol Biota.